 I went on to explain to Mr GG that Michelle recommends breast but I prefer thigh, and although it is a little higher in the calorie count I am sure she would be pleased that I didn’t fry the thigh.

 There were a few things Mr GG and I agreed not to tell her though.
 Firstly, the dish needed a low-fat yoghurt raita, which I made to go with it.
 I don’t think she would mind though as it only added 30 calories per serve.

 Secondly, I made deep fried poppadoms for the rest of the family to enjoy with the dish!
 Sorry, Michelle.

 Thirdly, and worst of all, it wasn’t enough for me as my main meal!
 I had another 100gms of chicken and a burrito wrap to bring me up to a whopping 634calories for my evening meal.

 Michelle tells me I only need 319 calories per meal.
 Oops!
 I doubled it!

-In my defense, if the meal wasn’t totally awesome I may have been able to stop at only 100gms of chicken; but it was a flavour sensation and I loved the dish.
+In my defence, if the meal wasn’t totally awesome I may have been able to stop at only 100gms of chicken; but it was a flavour sensation and I loved the dish.

 Give it a try and tell me what you think.

-Tandoori Chicken w Carrot Salad (serves 2) – Chicken & Salad 319 calories per serve
+Indian Spiced Chicken w Carrot Salad (serves 2)

 - 220gm chicken breast fillets